 Ongoing oscillations have been shown to be modulated in different frequency bands following phasic, tonic as well as periodic thermonociceptive stimulation.
 Yet, it remains unclear whether these modulations are related to pain perception, saliency (i.e., the ability of a stimulus to stand out from its environment) or solely the intensity of these stimuli.
-Thirty-five participants were recruited Tto investigate the relationship between pain perception and ongoing oscillations as well as the factors likely to modulate them, we combininged a sustained periodic thermonociceptive stimulation paradigm including periodic oddball events with a frequency-tagging analysis approach.
+Thirty-five participants were recruited to investigate the relationship between pain perception and ongoing oscillations as well as the factors likely to modulate them, combining a sustained periodic thermonociceptive stimulation paradigm including periodic oddball events with a frequency-tagging analysis approach.
 Oddballs were delivered either at a higher or lower intensity ("high oddball" vs "low oddball" condition) than baseline stimuli.
 Continuous ratings of pain perception were collected during the stimulation to track participants' perception.

-Overall, Despite the stimuli being barely perceived as painful (hence relating predominantly to thermonociception), Only lin the "high oddball" condition, the continuous ratings of perception clearly reflected the variations of stimulus intensity, but only in the "high oddball" condition, In contrast, in the "low oddball" condition, ratings could not be differentiated between the different stimulus intensities.
+Despite the stimuli being barely perceived as painful (hence relating predominantly to thermonociception), the continuous ratings of perception clearly reflected the variations of stimulus intensity, but only in the "high oddball" condition.
 Consistently, the oddball stimulus modulated ongoing oscillations in the "high oddball", but not in the "low oddball" condition.

-Because of the lack of differentiation between baseline and oddball cycles in the "low oddball" condition - both in perception and at the neural level - these findings do not allow disentangling the differential effects of stimulus intensity and saliency on the perception of thermonociceptive stimuli, or on the modulation of oscillatory activities related to thermonociception.
+Because of the lack of differentiation between baseline and oddball cycles in the "low oddball"

+condition - both in perception and at the neural level - these findings do not allow disentangling the differential effects of stimulus intensity and saliency on the perception of thermonociceptive stimuli, or on the modulation of oscillatory activities related to thermonociception.
 However, they indicate the modulation of ongoing oscillations reflects subjects' perception of thermonociceptive stimuli that are both salient and intense.